 How it works

 This site / web application is built on top of the traffic layer within Google Maps.
 The specified layer uses 4 colors to represent traffic congestion: green, orange, red, dark-red.
-The darker the color is, the more congestion can bee observed in that location.
+The darker the color is, the more congestion can be observed in that location.

-Every 20 minutes, the web app saves an image for each tracked location, containing the traffic data reported by Google Maps.
+Throughout the day, the web app saves an image for each tracked location, containing the traffic data reported by Google Maps.
 After a couple of minutes, the images are analyzed, and the percentages of the 4 traffic colors are calculated.

-dark red → P3
+P3 → dark red

 Obviously , the sum of all these percentages is 100: